kedanco/100-days-kallaway-log/README.md

 That said, no major libraries and frameworks were used, and I wonder what kind of vanillajS project I'll work on next time.

 **Link to work:**

+### Day 11: 7th March Thursday, 2019

+**Today's Progress:** BookTracker

+**Thoughts:** Setup the backend of the new BookTracker app, finally proud of this Mongo-Express-Node backend that I created with some referencing.

+Can't wait to start on the front-end and get a working skeleton out of this app!

+**Link to work:**

+### Missed A Day: 8th March Friday, 2019

+### Day 12: 9th March Saturday, 2019

+**Today's Progress:** BookTracker

+**Thoughts:** Spent a lot of time figuring out the structure when adding react.
+Spent another load of time figuring out why my component wasn't re-rendering.
+Wasn't a problem with setState or Arrow functions but maybe how nesting components within each other kinda screwed that up.

+Still, glad I connected the backend API with the front-end React!
+First time connecting a MERN app without following a video tutorial.

+**Link to work:**